SolaceDev/solace-dev-codelabs/markdown/solace-k8s-operator/solace-k8s-operator.md

 ```

-Using the test application found here: https://github.com/KenBarr/solace-node-sample to test, we see successful send and receipt of messages.
+Using the test application found [here](https://github.com/KenBarr/solace-node-sample) to test, we see successful send and receipt of messages.

 ```
 [21:13:32]